Pennsylvania Waterfalls: Visiting Buttermilk Falls in Indiana County

 Note that depending on the level of water at Buttermilk Falls, it may be impossible to get behind the veil of water without getting at least a little wet.
 On a recent visit, my young son loved running back and forth through this sheet of water and ended up quite soaked by the time we were ready to continue on our trip.

 Overall, Buttermilk Falls is a great destination for anyone looking for a waterfall that’s impressive, easy to visit, and has a unique history.
 While it might not be the best choice for those looking for little evidence of infrastructure, it’s great for those looking for a waterfall you can go behind in Pennsylvania.

 Getting to Buttermilk Falls in Indiana County

-Parking is located just above the trailhead and close to a small plaque about Mr. Rogers time at the waterfall as well as primitive bathroom facilities.
+Parking is located just above the trailhead and close to a small plaque about Mr. Rogers’ time at the waterfall and primitive, but clean bathroom facilities.

 To get to Buttermilk Falls, follow the trail next to the Mr. Rogers sign down the path for roughly five minutes.
 You will soon arrive at a wooden platform which offers the best viewing platform for those not looking to descend to the bottom of the waterfall.

 The waterfall’s parking area is located at 570 Valley Brook Rd, New Florence, Pennsylvania 15944, or at these coordinates: 40.419236, -79.067699.